-Agnes Scott College is test optional.
+Agnes Scott College has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Agnes Scott College applicants, you should strive to earn between 1100 and 1310 (or higher!) on the SAT.
-At Agnes Scott College 25% of admitted students scored higher than 1310 and 25% of scored lower than 1100, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Agnes Scott College applicants, you should aim to score between 1170 and 1390 (or higher!) on the SAT.
+At Agnes Scott College 25% of admitted students scored higher than 1390 and 25% of scored lower than 1170, but the majority of students scored somewhere in between these two numbers.

 Want to increase your SAT Score?